Learning objectives

 Capabilities for strategy crafting

-Know the business
+Know the business intimately

-Manage stability
+Manage stability effectively

-- Managing strategy primarily involves maintaining stability, not constantly pushing change
+Managing strategy primarily involves maintaining stability, not constantly pushing change:

-Manage patterns
+Manage patterns proactively

 - Use past experiences to inform future decisions and strategies

-Detect discontinuity
+Detect discontinuities

 - Most changes are small and temporary, requiring no major strategic response